 In 1999 a second group was added—the Youth Concert Orchestra (YCO), a preparatory ensemble geared toward developing technical and performance skills.
 While YCO members often work toward becoming members of the YSO, the Youth Concert Orchestra has itself become an esteemed performing ensemble.

 The YCO is conducted by Reno Philharmonic Associate Conductor Dr. Jason Altieri, who also conducts the University of Nevada Reno Orchestra.

 In 2009 the Reno Philharmonic Association created a third strings-only orchestra, the Youth Strings Symphonia (YSS).
-The YSS was established to serve the abundance of young string players in grades 4-8, and is conducted by Carol Laube, a contract violinist with the Reno Philharmonic Orchestra.
-In its first season the YSS consisted of 35 members, and has almost doubled in size with a 2013 enrollment of 67.
+The YSS was established to serve the abundance of young string players in grades 4-8, and is conducted by Carol Laube, associate concertmaster with the Reno Philharmonic Orchestra.
+In its first season the YSS consisted of 35 members, and has almost doubled in size with a 2014 enrollment of 72.